Debt Ratio

 * Fixed assets and the corresponding long-term notes.

 Overall, the key to debt ratios is the test of reasonableness.
-Does the relationship appear normal given the asset and risks involved?
-The higher the debt ratio, the greater the exposure to economic recession and the less likely the business can take advantage of opportunities when they arise.
+Does the relationship appear normal given the assets and risks involved?
+The higher the debt ratio, the greater the exposure to economic recession, and the less likely the business is to take advantage of opportunities when they arise.
 Act on Knowledge.